-5.75 Departments are required to undertake impact analysis for any policy initiative that includes consideration of regulatory options (that is, options that will ultimately require creating, amending, or repealing Acts or disallowable instruments).
-Unless an exemption applies, any resulting policy proposals taken to Cabinet for approval that include a regulatory option must be accompanied by an impact statement or summary, even if the regulatory option is not what is finally proposed.
-Full information about impact analysis for regulatory proposals, and the requirements and exemptions for an impact statement or summary, are set out in the CabGuide and on the Treasury's website.
+5.76 Departments are required to undertake impact analysis for any policy initiative that includes consideration of regulatory options (that is, options that will ultimately require creating, amending, or repealing Acts or secondary legislation).
+Unless an exemption applies, any policy proposals taken to Cabinet for approval that include a regulatory option must be accompanied by an impact statement, even if the regulatory option is not what is finally proposed.
+Full information about impact analysis for regulatory proposals, and the requirements and exemptions for an impact statement, are set out in the CabGuide and on the Treasury's website.